jackkutilek/PuzzleTree/readme.md

 # Using LDTK to define a level

+PuzzleTree defines an import plugin to allow LDTK files to be seen in the Godot FileSystem tab.
+It also will detect when the project has changed, and update the relevant nodes in your Godot scene.

 ## World Layouts

 PuzzleTree supports all LDTK world layouts: `Free`, `GridVania`, `Horizontal`, `Vertical`.